 This post may contain affiliate links.
 See my disclosure policy.

-This smoked corned beef recipe will be your new favorite St. Patrick’s Day staple!
-The beef brisket is cooked low and slow in a beer-based smoking liquid yielding the most flavorful meat ever.
+My smoked corned beef recipe will be your new favorite St. Patrick’s Day staple.
+The beef brisket is cooked low and slow, yielding the most tender and juicy meat every time.

-While the package may suggest cooking it in the oven, I’d much rather smoke corned brisket!
+I’d much rather smoke a corned beef brisket than bake it in the oven.
 It’s the best way to transform this classic St. Patrick’s Day meal into something extraordinary.

-In this smoked corned beef recipe, I smoke the meat in a seasoned beer and brown sugar liquid to infuse every bite with smoky, savory goodness.
-In the end, you get tender, juicy corned beef to serve with classic sides like cabbage steaks and cauliflower mashed potatoes or in deli-style smoked corn beef sandwiches!
+In my smoked corned beef recipe, I smoke the meat in a seasoned beer and brown sugar liquid to infuse every bite with smoky, savory goodness.
+In the end, you get tender, juicy corned beef to serve with classic sides like cabbage steaks and cauliflower mashed potatoes or in deli-style smoked corned beef sandwiches!

 Table of Contents